-16.1.1 HTTP/S SETTINGS
+20.3.1 HTTP/S SETTINGS

-Public Domain Name This option is used for sending out Account Request email notifications and password reset emails. · ·
+Public Domain Name This option is used for sending out Account Request email notifications and password reset emails.

-16.3.2 HTTP/S CLIENT HEADER SECURITY
+20.3.2 HTTP/S CLIENT HEADER SECURITY

-Client Domain Allow List To prevent host header attacks when sharing public file links or client-initiated password reset requests, you can add a list of allowed public domain names for your server.
+Client Domain Allow List To prevent host header attacks when sharing public file links or client-initiated password reset requests, you can add a list of allowed public domain names for your server. -------------------------- ---

-16.3.3 HTTP/S TEMPORARY FILES SETTINGS
+20.3.3 HTTP/S TEMPORARY FILES SETTINGS

-Temp Upload Directory HTTP/S web client uploads are stored in this directory as they are uploaded.
+Temp Upload DirectoryHTTP/S web client uploads are stored in this directory as they are uploaded.
 When the upload completes, the file is moved to its final destination.
 If this edit box is left blank, the temporary upload directory defaults to the temporary files directory for the account running the Cerberus FTP Server Windows Service for native accounts and LDAP accounts.
 For AD accounts, it defaults to the temporary folder for that AD user on the server machine.
-This field can be used to override the defaults for all account types.
+This field can be used to override the defaults for all account types. re co --- ----------

-16.3.4 ADVANCED HTTP/S
+20.3.4 Advanced HTTP/S